Rainy Days And Broken Hearts (1998-2000)

 Music by Jorge Otero, except: “Out Of This Town” (Jorge Otero/Nacho García), Disappointment (Pablo A. Bertrand), “The Wrong Dream”, “Losing My Blue Moon” and “Dressed In Black” (Jorge Otero/Igor Paskual), Rainy Days (Jorge Otero/Pablo A. Bertrand), “Instrumental” (Jorge Otero/Pablo A. Bertrand/Toli Morilla).

 Join our mailing list, so we can tell you about our shows and new records.
-We'll send you our new double EP for free.
+We'll send you our double EP "Wading The River / The Lay Of The Land" for free.

 - Instant download: we will email you a download link